 So many business owners forget this one.
 Asking customers for blog post ideas is one way to start non-sales conversations to build relationships with customers or prospects.
 Try variations on this theme, including:

 - What aspect of my industry do you find the most interesting?
 The least?

 - Maybe there’s something you’ve been dying to know about my industry but haven’t asked yet?

 - What could you learn in a blog post that would help you right now?

 More Blog Brainstorming Ideas

-My free interactive webinar will include a chance for participants to have mini blog brainstorming sessions with me.
+My will include a chance for participants to have mini blog brainstorming sessions with me.
 Take the hot seat or just observe as we generate ideas together.
 If you are ready to take your blog writing to the next level, or if you have questions, please contact me.